department-of-veterans-affairs/va.gov-vfs-teams/README.md

 **January 14, 2020:** **Write access to va.gov-vfs-teams is limited to key stakeholders in VSP and DEPO.** (VFS teams lose write access.)

-**TBD: Read access to vets.gov-team is limited to all of VSP and DEPO.** (VFS teams lose read access.)
+**TBD: Read access to va.gov-vfs-teams is limited to all of VSP and DEPO.** (VFS teams lose read access.)

 ### Proposed access details